-Name of the entity/ Country of Incorporation Included under accounting scope of consolidation (yes / no) consolidation Included under regulatory scope of consolidation (yes / no) consolidation consolidated under only Nil Nil Nil Nil Nil Nil Nil b.
+Name of Included Method of Included Method of Reason for Reasons, if the entity/ under consolidation under consolidation difference consolidated Country of accounting regulatory in the under only Incorporation scope of scope of method of one of the consolidation consolidation consolidation scopes of (yes / no) (yes / no) consolidation Nil b.
 The List of group entities not considered for consolidation both under the accounting and regulatory scope of consolidation is given below.

-Name of the entity/ Country of incorporation Principle activity of the entity • • Percentage of bank's holding in the total equity bank's investments in the capital instruments of the Total balance sheet assets J&K Bank Financial Services Ltd Marketing of Financial Products 100% The entire amount of '200million has been deducted from capital ₹206.14 million c.
+Name of the entity/ Country of incorporation Principle activity of the entity bank's holding bank's investments in the capital instruments of the J&K Bank Financial Services Ltd Marketing of Financial Products 100% The entire amount of '200million has been deducted from capital ₹ 206.14 million c.
 The List of group entities considered for consolidation as on 31st March 2019: